 In addition to paying taxes on net income or profits, corporations must also pay taxes on other means that they use to distribute income to their shareholders and owners.
 For instance, many corporate owners receive a portion of their payments in the form of salaries and bonuses when they perform functions on behalf of the corporation.
 When this happens, these payments must also be reported as personal income sources for the owners and are subject to personal income taxes.

-Because corporations and corporate owners can face the problem of double taxation, where income and profits are taxed at both the corporate and personal income level, there are alternative corporate forms that have been developed to minimize these difficulties.
-In particular, the S corporation is increasingly used by owners and individuals to minimize corporate taxes.
+Since corporations and corporate owners can face the problem of double taxation, in which income and profits are taxed at both the corporate and personal income levels, there are alternative corporate forms that have been developed to minimize these difficulties.
+In particular, the S corporation is increasingly used by owners and individuals to minimize business taxes.
 In an S corporation, profits “pass through” the corporation and proceed to the individual owners.
 Thus, they are reported on the individual owner’s tax returns as personal profits, but are not reported by the corporation as a form of profit.
 This reduces the risk of double taxation.
+In this way, taxes for S corporations are similar to taxes for other types of businesses, such as partnerships and LLCs.